dasmith/locallisten/README.md

 # Local Listen

-This simple script finds the a few popular songs (on (Google Play)[http://music.google.com]) of the bands that are performing nearby within the next week---giving you time to decide if you want to go to the show and listen to them perform.
+This simple script finds the a few popular songs (on [Google Play (All Access)](http://music.google.com)) of the bands that are performing nearby within the next week (found using [JamBase](http://jambase.com))---giving you time to decide if you want to go to the show and listen to them perform.

 To use this script you need to have: